aptos-foundation/AIPs/aips/aip-20.md

 ### Implementation of BLS12-381 structures

-The construction of BLS12-381 curves involve many groups/fields, some frequently interacted by applications (e.g., `Fq12`, `Fr`, `G1`, `G2`, `Gt`) while others rarely used.
-Marker types for using these structures with `aptos_std::crypt_algebra` APIs should be defined and exposed to developers, along with their widely-used serialization formats and hash-to-group suites, (ideally in its own module named `aptos_std::crypt_algebra_bls12381`).

-Below are BLS12-381 marker types that may be worth supporting.
+To support all potential BLS12-381 operations using the `aptos_std::crypto_algebra` API, the following marker types may need to be exposed (related operation implemented).

-Those marked as "implemented" are currently implemented in the reference PR.
+The reference implementation chose to implement a subset of them, namely `Fq12`, `Fr`, `G1`, `G2`, `Gt`, their popular serialization formats and hash-to-group suites, all marked as "implemented" below, which should be sufficient to support most BLS12-381 applications.

 #### `Fq`
 The finite field $F_q$ used in BLS12-381 curves with a prime order $q$ equal to